jhu-arch/arch-tutorial/Shorts.rst

 This command removes the ``ggplot2`` package from the R session, freeing up memory and preventing conflicts with other packages.

-Overall, loading submodules in R/4.0.2 is a matter of using the **lmod()** function to load R packages within the R command line interface.
+Overall, loading submodules in R/4.0.2 is a matter of using the **lmod.R** function to load R packages within the R command line interface.
 The specific packages and submodules you load will depend on your specific needs and goals.

 However, if the ``ggplot2`` package is not installed, you need to install it using the **install.packages()** command.
 For example: